MSC Divina accidents and incidents

 Passengers from the affected cabin were relocated, as well as those occupying both adjacent staterooms.
 The ship was on 7-day Caribbean cruise (itinerary Nov 21-28), from homeport Miami FL, also visiting St Thomas USVI.

-(overboard) On June 18, 2014, a 20-year-old male passenger jumped overboard while the ship was en-rote from Fortaleza to Recife.
+(overboard) On June 18, 2014, a 20-year-old male passenger jumped overboard while the ship was en-route from Fortaleza to Recife.

 The man (Jorge Alberto Lopez Amores, of Mexican origin) was heavily intoxicated when he jumped from Mercurio Deck 15 directly into the sea.
 The investigation showed he was drinking a lot throughout the whole voyage.
 The incident’s timing was after Mexico played Brazil to a 0-0 draw, and the next game was in Recife – between Mexico and Croatia.